tj-actions/eslint-changed-files/README.md

 # eslint-changed-files
-Github action to run eslint on changed files.
+Github action to run eslint on changed files in a pull request.

 ```yml
 ...: